 However, teaching these skills and helping students to develop their metacognitive muscles takes time and practice.
 There are simple routines a teacher can put into place to help students develop these skills.
 I describe four strategies designed to help students develop metacognitive skills in this blog post.
 I also dedicate a chapter in my new book Balance with Blended Learning to metacognition.

 #3 Update Digital Notebooks or Portfolios

-Moving from paper to digital notebooks and online portfolios of work was a game-changer for me and my students.
-It made organizing, reflecting on, and sharing student work easier and more manageable.
+Moving from paper to digital notebooks and online portfolios of work was a game-changer for my students and me.
+It made organizing, reflecting on, and sharing student work more manageable.
 Yet, all of these things take time.
 I started dedicating at least one online station each week to updating digital notebooks and posting favorite work samples to a digital portfolio.
 These are activities that would work well as a regular routine on a short day.